programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 Washington,1865
 ```

-After clicking next, Refine should automatically identify the content as a CSV with the correct parsing options.
+After clicking *Next*, Refine should automatically identify the content as a CSV with the correct parsing options.
 Add the *Project name* "ChronAm" at the top right and click *Create project*.

 {% include figure.html caption="Create project" filename="refine-start-project.png" %}